Wednesday, January 2, 2013

 Installing A Full Size Dishwasher In Old Shallow Cabinets

-Despite what a lot of people told me, a 22.5" deep Bosch dishwasher will fit under those shallow cabinets that were standard on older houses.
+Despite what a lot of people told me, a 22.5" deep Bosch dishwasher will fit under some shallow cabinets that were standard on older houses.

-Bosch's specs claim the unit has a 22.5" depth (with door) but everyone I talked to (at Lowe's and even Bosch) told me it needed the standard 24"W x 34"H x 24"D opening because the 22.5" dimension didn't include the door or that it needed room for the waste hose but none of that is true.
+Bosch's specs claim the unit has a 22.5" depth (with door) but everyone I talked to (at Lowe's and even Bosch) told me it needed the standard 24"W x 34"H x 24"D opening because the 22.5" dimension didn't include the door or that it needed room for the waste hose but that's not necessarily true.
 After checking various engineering drawings and specs I found on Bosch's European sites, I took a gamble (after making sure I could return it if it didn't fit of course) and it paid off.
 This unit fits quite well in my shallow 1940's 20.5" deep cabinets and it doesn't stick out any more than most other brand dishwashers installed in standard depth cabinets do.
-So don't listen to anyone who tell you it needs a 24" depth because it doesn't.

-So yeah, people with old houses and no cash for new cabinets/counters can rejoice because most Bosch units (with a claimed 22.5" depth) will fit!!
+So anyways, people with old houses and no cash for new cabinets/counters can rejoice because most Bosch units (with a claimed 22.5" depth) will fit without sticking out too much.
 Remember to do your homework though and check the technical drawings for your particular model and make sure you can return the unit if it doesn't fit.
 Also, if you'd like to read my thoughts on the dishwasher itself, you can find my review here.

 As you can see it still sticks out a little but I find it looks intentional and not out of place.
 The top of the control panel is actually a small bit recessed under the counter.
 Also, since doing this install I've been paying more attention to other peoples' dishwashers and I've noticed even under full size 25" counters, most dishwasher stick out at least as much as mine.